hair loss reversal

 Low-level laser therapy (LLLT): LLLT involves using red light to stimulate hair follicles and promote regrowth.
 While its exact mechanism of action is not fully understood, some studies suggest that LLLT may improve cellular activity within the follicles.

-Platelet-rich plasma (PRP) therapy: PRP therapy involves injecting a concentrated solution of platelets derived from the patient’s blood into the scalp.
+Platelet-rich plasma (PRP) therapy involves injecting a concentrated solution of platelets derived from the patient’s blood into the scalp.
 Platelets contain growth factors that may promote hair follicle health and stimulate hair regrowth.

 Alopecia Areata: Can It Be Reversed?